alphastand27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1 - The echo \"\(\Ôo\)\' script displays a confused smiley.

-2 - The sort < /etc/passwd script displays the content of the /etc/passwd.
+2 - The cat /etc/passwd script displays the content of the /etc/passwd.